 Even if your city does allow food trucks, some streets and districts may still be off-limits.
 Before setting up shop in a business area, make sure it’s legit.

 To give your catering business the best chance to succeed, you’ll need a catchy name.
 Ideally, the name should reflect your food or theme.

 While you’re brainstorming, give some thought to your menu as well.
 Are you going to serve the same food every day or rotate the daily specials?
 Will you have a menu board, plastic sleeve menus, or a combination of both?

 As we’ve mentioned, catering businesses are cheaper than sit-downs.
 That said, you may still need some financing.
 Used food trucks cost between $20,000 and $40,000, and a new truck can set you back as much as $125,000.

 Want to go down the economical route?
-Consider a food cart.
-Hot dog and ice cream carts aren’t all that glamorous, but they’re affordable and easy to use.
+Consider a food trailer.
+Concession trailers aren’t as glamorous, but they’re affordable.

 4. Stock the Truck

 If you do go with a mobile catering truck, make sure it’s a good fit for your needs.
 See, outfitting a food truck is a lot like equipping a commercial kitchen.